ricpol/pygrister/doc/conf.rst

     grist = GristApi(config=myconfig)

-If you change things, and then you need to come back to your starting config, then you just have to call ::
+If you change things, and then you need to revert to your starting config, then you just have to call ::

     grist.reconfig(config=myconfig)

 "Cross-site" access.
 --------------------

-We call it a cross-site access when you try reaching an object belonging to a team site "from" a different team site, i.e. calling ``https://mysite.getgrist.com/api/...`` to reach something that does not belong to ``mysite``.
+We call it a cross-site access when you try reaching an object belonging to a team site "from" a different team site, that is, calling ``https://mysite.getgrist.com/api/...`` to reach something that does not belong to ``mysite``.

-The general rule, here, is that all the ``/docs`` APIs do not allow cross-site operations, while other endpoints are fine.
-For example, trying to reach a document ``https://<site>.getgrist.com/api/docs/<doc_id>`` will result in an HTTP 404 if ``<doc_id>`` does not belong to ``<site>``.
+The general rule, here, is that all the ``/docs`` APIs do not allow cross-site operations, while other endpoints are fine with it.
+For example, trying to reach a call to ``https://<site>.getgrist.com/api/docs/<doc_id>`` will result in an HTTP 404 if ``<doc_id>`` does not belong to ``<site>``.
 On the other hand, something like ``https://<site>.getgrist.com/api/workspaces/<ws_id>`` will work, even if the workspace is not in ``<site>``.